Securitybits-io/blog.securitybits.io/_posts/2021-05-18-reverse-engineering-an-unknown-digital-protocol.md

 ---
+layout: post
+current: post
+cover: assets/images/posts/2021/05/reverse-engineering-an-unknown-digital-protocol/banner.jpg
+logo: assets/images/posts/2021/05/reverse-engineering-an-unknown-digital-protocol/thumbnail.jpg
+navigation: True
 title: 'Reverse Engineering an unknown digital protocol: RHME2, Whac a mole'
 date: 2021-05-18
-thumbnailImagePosition: left
-thumbnailImage: /img/posts/2021/05/reverse-engineering-an-unknown-digital-protocol/banner.jpg
-coverImage: /img/posts/2021/05/reverse-engineering-an-unknown-digital-protocol/thumbnail.jpg
-coversize: partial
-coverMeta: out
-metaAlignment: center
-clearReading: true
-categories:
-- Hardware
-- CTF
 tags:
-- riscure
-- rhme2
   - hardware
   - ctf
   - security
-- pentest
-showTags: false
-showPagination: true
-showSocial: true
-showDate: true
-comments: false
-summary: "Almost like King of the Lab this time!"
+class: post-template
+subclass: 'post'
+author: christoffer
 ---

 > Who doesn't like a classic game of whac-the-mole?
 This time the moles infiltrated deep into the backyard of a poor farmer's family.
 The moles are ruining the crops, which the farmer desperately needs to provide for his wife and 2 children.
 Any traveler able to help him by extinguishing the darn things will be greatly rewarded.
 Are you up for the task?